 Whether you are thinking about investing in cryptocurrencies, stocks, bonds, or mutual funds, you will eventually need to make an important decision – “Do I invest my hard earned savings in a single Lump Sum or to use the Dollar Cost Averaging strategy?”

 Daan works in a car repair shop in a suburb of Amsterdam, and has been actively saving for the past five months.
 He has managed to save 500 EUR and has recently came across ICONOMI, where he is now planning to make his first investment.
-He has already picked the Digital Portfolio for his investment and is now facing his final decision, how will he invest his savings?
+He has already picked the Crypto Fund for his investment and is now facing his final decision, how will he invest his savings?
 He is considering two options, either investing all 500 EUR today (Lump sum strategy), or 100 EUR a month over the next five months (Dollar Cost Averaging strategy).

 Pros and Cons of both strategies

 If you are now wondering why not doing a bit of both, of course, you could also do that.
 In any case, the decision should always be based on your personal circumstances.
 That being said, let’s jump into the pros and cons of both strategies, the Lump sum and Dollar Cost Averaging.